Contact Us Terms of Use Privacy & Cookies Statement

 • 4.
 The Jura Region

 If there’s one thing the French love on vacation, it’s a lake, and in the Jura region, lakes are aplenty.
-Situated in eastern France and not far from the Alps, this region is home to forests, lakes, and charming towns where you’ll more than likely get to eat one of the best fondues you’ll ever try.
-When visiting, look for Lac de Chalain, which is great for water sports and swimming, and makes for a good base from which to explore the region.
-Lac Genin is another beautiful spot, equally amazing in the summer and winter.
-In the winter, the water freezes and the French partake in cross-country skiing, snow hiking, and eating steaming bowls of fondue and tartiflette.
+Situated in eastern France and not far from the Alps, this region is home to forests, lakes, and charming towns where you’ll likely get to eat one of the best fondues you’ll ever try.
+When visiting, look for Lac de Chalain, which is excellent for water sports and swimming and makes for a good base to explore the region.
+Lac Genin is another beautiful spot, equally fantastic in the summer and winter.
+In the winter, the water freezes, and the French partake in cross-country skiing, snow hiking, and eating steaming bowls of fondue and tartiflette.
 In addition to its beautiful landscape, the region is famous for its cheeses, so you're never far from a fromagerie or two.

 • 5.
 Marseille and Cassis